RigoBlock/rigoblock-website/_grgtoken/03_utility.md

 animation: true
 ---

-The GRG token is an utility token, compliant with Swiss regulatory requirements as a result of the KYC/AML requirements for the public sale participants and of the intrinsic utility it has.
+The GRG token is an utility token, compliant with Swiss regulatory requirements as a result of the KYC/AML checks in place for the sale participants and of its intrinsic utility.